Overview of the PAS

 Will physicians be able to accept a patient outside of the PAS?

 Yes, physicians can accept patients outside of the PAS.
 The goal is to attach as many patients as possible with family doctors.
-It will be important to ensure that the panel is updated in the PAS to reflect new and departing patients.
-Information on how to update panel information can be found in the “Ongoing panel updates following your initial panel submission” section here.
+It will be important to ensure that you use the 98990 attachment code through MSP/Teleplan to ensure the panel is updated in the PAS to reflect new patients.
+Information on how to update panel information for new and departing patients can be found in the “Ongoing panel updates following your initial panel submission” section.

 What are physicians and medical directors expected to do?